l3uddz/traktarr/README.md

 ## Notifications

-Notification alerts during tasks.
+Notification alerts for traktarr tasks.

+_Note: Manual commands need the `--notifications` flag._

 Currently, only Pushover and Slack are supported.
-More will abe added later.
+More will be added later.

 ```json